wowashuwow/case-study-academy/course/getting-client-approval-and-setting-up-sops-for-success/getting-buy-in-from-the-client.md

 ---
 title: How do we get client approval?
-parent: Set up SOPs (Standard Operating Procedures)
+parent: Get client approval and set up SOPs
 nav_order: 1
 ---